xcat2/xcat-core/docs/source/advanced/docker/run_xcat_in_docker.rst

 Shutdown the SELinux/Apparmor on Docker host
 --------------------------------------------

 If the SELinux or Apparmor on Docker host is enabled, the services/applications inside Docker Container might be confined.
+To run xCAT in Docker container, SELinux and Apparmor on the Docker host must be disabled.

 SELinux can be disabled with: ::